 I am so happy to finally share my BRAND NEW Kindergarten classroom with you!
 My school moved into a new (to us) building this summer and life at school has been interesting, to say the least!
-Kinder-Craze fans on Facebook have been begging me to share classroom photos.
+Kinder-Craze Facebook followers have been begging me to share classroom photos.
 I hope it has been worth the wait!

 This post contains affiliate links.
 I earn a small commission each time someone makes a purchase through one of my links, which helps to support the blog.

-The Story Behind the Classroom
+The Story Behind my New Classroom

 I was in LOVE with my classroom last year.
 It was sunny, and spacious, with high ceilings and plenty of bulletin boards.
 When my school purchased a beautiful new building, I was elated.
 Then I realized I would have to leave my perfect classroom behind.
 Needless to say, I got a little nervous.
-Fortunately, Melanie from Schoolgirl Style (a dear friend of mine) had lots of ideas and offered to collaborate with me on my new classroom design with exclusive first access to her upcoming Rainbow Chalkboard product line.
-It was an offer I couldn’t refuse!

-Before Photos of My Classroom
+Before Photos of my New Classroom

-My Beautiful New Classroom (After)
+My Beautiful New Rainbow Chalkboard Classroom Decor

 Before we begin the tour, a quick disclaimer: The one and only sad thing about my classroom is that it is on the North side of the building and the sun never shines in through the window.
 Almost all of the ambiance (or lack thereof) comes from fluorescent lights.
 I’m ok with the lighting, but my camera cries itself to sleep at night.
 These photos are the very best I could muster and it took a LOT of fussing to get the colors bright, vibrant, and true.
 Please forgive the occasional shadow, glare, and off-tints that appear in the images.
 I managed them as best as I could 🙂